 Wurst means sausage.
 Bock means goat.
 So loosely translated, Bockwurst means goat sausage.
 Hang on, that makes no sense?
 This German sausage is traditionally made from a combination of veal and pork.
-The Bockwurst is bursting with flavour thanks to the addition of parsley, chives and paprika.
+The Bockwurst is bursting with flavor thanks to the addition of parsley, chives and paprika.

 It is best to use kosher salt in this recipe.
 If you decide to use table salt reduce the quantity by av 1/4 teaspoon as it is a much harsher salt.